List of Misfits band members

 Misfits are an American horror punk band from Lodi, New Jersey.
-Formed in February 1977, the group originally included bassist Diane DiPiazza, vocalist and keyboardist Glenn Danzig and drummer Mr. Jim, who was replaced by Manny Martinez shortly after, with guitarist Franché Coma added in the fall of that year.
+Formed in February 1977, the group originally included vocalist and keyboardist Glenn Danzig, bassist Diane DiPiazza, who was replaced by Jerry Only, and drummer Mr. Jim, who was replaced by Manny Martinez shortly after, with guitarist Franché Coma added in the fall of that year.
 The band went through a number of personnel changes, including adding Only's brother Doyle Wolfgang von Frankenstein on guitars in 1980, before breaking up in 1983.
 Only and Doyle reformed the Misfits in 1995 with new vocalist Michale Graves and drummer Dr. Chud.
-Doyle and Danzig rejoined the band in 2016, alongside drummer Dave Lombardo.
+Doyle and Danzig rejoined the band in 2016, alongside guitarist Acey Slade and drummer Dave Lombardo.